ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

     };
     ```

-You can see a solution at folder [/learning-generators/03-using-generators-for-iterables](https://github.com/ULL-MII-SYTWS-2021/learning-generators/tree/main/03-using-generators-for-iterables)
+You can see a solution at folder [learning-generators/03-using-generators-for-iterables](https://github.com/ULL-MII-SYTWS-2021/learning-generators/tree/main/03-using-generators-for-iterables) of the repo ULL-MII-SYTWS-2021/learning-generators

 ## See

 * [ULL-MII-SYTWS-2021/learning-generators](https://github.com/ULL-MII-SYTWS-2021/learning-generators) (campus-virtual/2021/learning/asyncjs-learning/learning-generators)